foo-software/foo-api/packages/foo-api-client/docs/api/endpoints.md

 GET https://www.foo.software/api/v2/pages
 ```

-Returns a collection pages belonging to the authenticated account.
+Returns a collection of pages belonging to the authenticated account.

 #### `findPages` Parameters